Giving ibuprofen to babies and children/tamariki – important safety tips |

 You can also use the Ibuprofen Dose Calculator as a guide.
 Weigh your child and use the calculator to work out their correct dose.

 If your child needs it, you can give ibuprofen 3 or 4 times a day.
 Your pharmacist or doctor will tell you how often to give it.
-It is important to space the doses evenly through the day.
+It's important to space the doses evenly through the day.

 Ibuprofen can cause side effects, although not all children will get them.
-Tell your child's doctor if your child has any of these side effects and they don't go away or they bother your child:
+Tell your child's healthcare provider if your child has any of these side effects and they don't go away or they bother your child:

 Other side effects are not common, but they may be a sign of a serious problem.
-Call your child's doctor right away or take your child to the emergency department if your child has any of these side effects:
+Call your child's healthcare provider right away or take your child to the emergency department if your child has any of these side effects:

 The following links have more information about ibuprofen.